-Researchers have found higher risks of adverse health behaviors, mental illness, difficulty in school, and unhappiness among youth involved with CPS.
+Researchers have found higher risks of adverse health behaviors, mental illness, difficulty in school, and unhappiness among youth involved with CPS

-• Consider CPS consultations.
+- Consider CPS consultations.
 When a child is not in imminent danger, mandated supporters try to leverage CPS as a resource rather than as a regulator.
 Consultation calls to CPS are conducted before making a report.
 Such calls should be anonymized by withholding the names of the student, caregivers, and involved staff.
 Furthermore, consultations may provide more flexibility to share information about the whole child as well as family assets.
-A consultation might sound like this: "I'm calling because I work with a family whose child \\\\ (risks or challenges).
-This child also \\\\\ (strengths).
-In my work and my colleagues' work with this family, we have observed \\\\\ (assets and protective factors).
+A consultation might sound like this: "I'm - calling because I work with a family whose child (risks or challenges).
+This child also (strengths).
+In my work and my colleagues' work with this family, we have observed (assets and protective factors).
 I do not believe this child is in imminent danger with their family.
-I am concerned that

-\\\\ (unmet needs or unresolved issues).
+I am concerned that (unmet needs or unresolved issues).
 What supports and resources can you recommend to better promote this child's well-being?
 Also, I am a mandatory reporter in our state.
-Does this need to be formally reported?"

-Make caregivers their first call and listen to families' concerns, responding with empathy, warmth, and understanding.
+Does this need to be formally reported?" - Make caregivers their first call and listen to families' concerns, responding with empathy, warmth, and understanding.
 Mandatory reporting lends educators significant power over families.
 CPS can transform this power into harm.
 If, after exhausting other options, mandatory supporters are moving toward a report, they involve the family.
-They communicate with caregivers about situations that could lead to a report, as
+48 They communicate with caregivers about situations that could lead to a report, as

-Past and Present The Trauma of Family Separation
+Past and Present

+The Trauma of Family Separation
-Family separation has a long, sordid history in the United States, with debilitating effects.
-Removed children show increased trauma responses, including elevated rates of academic challenges, substance abuse, and mental illness.
-Rather than being a low-risk intervention, separating children from their families is "universally negative" and may have worse effects than neglect or doing nothing.

-For 400 years, family separation has been justified by rhetoric that poses certain parents-mainly parents of color-as undesirable, inferior, and morally suspect.
-The story begins with the slave economy and African people torn from their homes and forced to go to the Americas.
-Amid the horrors of bondage, enslaved people honored familial connections and expected women to prioritize motherhood over freedom.
-But enslavers would sell, or threaten to sell, children to keep mothers working.
-Moreover, they used family separation as a punishment and deliberately severed the bonds that undergirded resistance efforts.
-Although enslavement ended more than 150 years ago, today the government continues to disproportionately intervene in Black families: every fourth report to CPS is about a Black child and one in five children in foster care is Black.
+Family separation has a long, sordid history in the United States, with debilitating effects.1 Removed children show increased trauma responses, including elevated rates of academic challenges, substance abuse, and mental illness.2 Rather than being a low-risk intervention, separating children from their families is "universally negative" and may have worse effects than neglect or doing nothing.4 to go to the Americas.
+Amid the horrors of bondage, enslaved people honored familial connections and expected women to prioritize motherhood over freedom.6 But enslavers would sell, or threaten to sell, children to keep mothers working.7 Moreover, they used family separation as a punishment and deliberately severed the bonds that undergirded resistance efforts.8 Although enslavement ended more than 150 years ago, today the government continues to disproportionately intervene in Black families: every fourth report to CPS is about a Black child and one in five children in foster care is Black.9